Affordable life insurance for ulcerative colitis is available.

 Can I get life insurance if I have ulcerative colitis?

-- Mild inflamation limited to left side of colon.
+- Mild inflammation limited to the left side of the colon.

 - Infrequent flare-ups.